koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_57_cfr-cost-and-freight-seller-buyer.md

-# CFR – Cost and Freight Seller Buyer
+# Slide 57 of Lecture 2 contains information about CFR – Cost and Freight Seller Buyer
 # The image in slide 57 of lecture 2 is a schematic illustration of a supply chain or logistics process, depicted using a series of icons and symbols, organized horizontally across the image.
 The description follows from left to right:

 1. **Leftmost section**: